cert-manager/website/content/docs/installation/kubectl.md

 > and potentially broken states.
 Please ensure you follow the below steps when
 > uninstalling to prevent this happening.

-Before continuing, ensure that all cert-manager resources that have been created by users have been deleted.
+Before continuing, ensure that unwanted cert-manager resources that have been created by users have been deleted.
 You can check for any existing resources with the following command:

 ```bash
 $ kubectl get Issuers,ClusterIssuers,Certificates,CertificateRequests,Orders,Challenges --all-namespaces
 ```
+It is recommended that you delete all these resources before uninstalling cert-manager.
+If plan on reinstalling later and don't want to lose some custom resources, you can keep them.
+However, this can potentially lead to problems with finalizers.
+Some resources, like `Challenges`, should be deleted to avoid [getting stuck in a pending state](#namespace-stuck-in-terminating-state).

-Once all these resources have been deleted you are ready to uninstall cert-manager using the procedure determined by how you installed.
+Once the unneeded resources have been deleted, you are ready to uninstall cert-manager using the procedure determined by how you installed.

+> **Warning**: Uninstalling cert-manager or simply deleting a `Certificate` resource can result in
+> TLS `Secret`s being deleted if they have `metadata.ownerReferences` set by cert-manager.
+> You can disable this behavior by setting `-enable-certificate-owner-ref=false` before deleting
+> a `Certificate` or `cert-manager`.

 ### Uninstalling with regular manifests